twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **PLATFORMTARGETS** (unused) – This binary resource only exists in version 11.5.
 * **TABOUTDIALOG** and **TABSTRACTABOUTDIALOG** (**TABOUTFORM** and **THLCREGISTERABOUTBOXDLG** in old versions) – Displays copyright, program/operating system version number, physical memory, registration info and MPL Licensed Open Source Software (**Help: About...**).
 * **TABSTRACTWELCOMEDIALOG** (**TWELCOMEFORM** in old versions) – Used by newcomers if `OnStartupShowWelcome` is enabled.
 * **TADDCHARACTERSFORM** (version 4.0 & above) – Used when adding characters to the font.
 In **Go to Unicode Block**, **Sorted** is checked by default.
-In version 4.0 the program adds glyph data from another font if a new character is added.
-In recent versions the empty glyph is added.
+In version 4.0 it adds glyph data from another font and only adds one character.
+In recent versions it adds up to 65,535 characters using empty glyphs.
 * **TADDCHARACTERTOGLYPHINDEXMAPPINGFORM** – Shown when pressing **Select** in `TCHARACTERTOGLYPHINDEXMAPPINGFORM` (old versions) or the Unicode button in the glyph properties (new versions) to assign Unicode values of characters for each glyph.
 * **TADDCUSTOMNAMINGFORM** – Used by **Font Properties: Custom: Add...** to add custom naming fields for multiple languages.
 * **TADDFPCVLTSFORM** – Adds labels, tooltips or samples to character variants in the font.